Connect with us

 Billionaires who have given away their wealth

-Other ultra-wealthy people have been giving vast amounts of their fortunes away.
+Other ultrawealthy people have been giving vast amounts of their fortunes away.
 One prime example is MacKenzie Scott, who’s donated more than $19 billion of her $34.3 billion fortune.
+In September, she made one of her largest gifts: a $70 million donation to historically Black colleges and universities.
 The five-year donation spree by the ex-wife of Amazon founder Jeff Bezos has been “transformational” for nonprofits, according to a study by the Center for Effective Philanthropy.

 “It could take decades to truly understand the effects these gifts have had on nonprofits and the sector at large,” according to the report.
 “However, after five years of giving, the reported effects of her gifts on recipient organizations…remain overwhelmingly positive.”

-Bill and Melinda French Gates have also been major philanthropists, having donated more than $77 billion since founding the Gates Foundation in 2000.
+Bill and Melinda French Gates have also been major philanthropists, have given away more than $100 billion since founding the Gates Foundation in 2000.

 “I believe that people who are financially successful have a responsibility to give back to society,” Bill Gates wrote on his blog Gates Notes.
 “In the 1990s, as Microsoft became successful, I decided I would eventually give away virtually all of my wealth.
 The goal of my philanthropy is to reduce inequity.”

-By “using my own personal resources to put substantial investments behind women or minorities,” she told NPR in October 2024.
-“I am pointing in a direction, I hope, for other philanthropists or even other governments.”
+By “using my own personal resources to put substantial investments behind women or minorities,” she told NPR in October 2024, “I am pointing in a direction, I hope, for other philanthropists or even other governments.”
+Fortune reported in May The Gates Foundation will end in 2045.

 “Measured by dollars, this commitment is large.
 In a comparative sense, though, many individuals give more to others every day,” Buffett wrote.
 “In contrast, my family and I will give up nothing we need or want by fulfilling this 99% pledge.”